isomerpages/enterprisesg-cpso/_suppliers/supplying-controlled-goods/list-of-controlled-goods.md

 required for registration of the CG.
 Click to find out more about <a href="/suppliers/cpsr/register-your-controlled-goods" rel="noopener noreferrer nofollow" target="_blank">registering CGs.</a>
 </p>
 <p>Suppliers must first apply to be a Registered Supplier before supplying
-these Controlled Goods.
+these CGs.
 Click to find out more on how to <a href="/suppliers/cpsr/apply-to-be-a-registered-supplier" rel="noopener noreferrer nofollow" target="_blank">apply as a Registered Supplier.</a>
 </p>
+<p>For the full requirements for CGs, please refer to the</p>
 <p><strong>The 33 Categories of Controlled Goods under CPSR are:</strong>
 <br><a href="#top_low" rel="noopener noreferrer nofollow" target="_blank">Low Risk CGs</a>
 </p>